play and record

-Elleree will be my muse for the (covid) year(s) to come. i will create 365 collage or mixed media illustrations using her portrait as a starting point, taking inspiration from the work of artists i admire, or styles i like. this is not a daily challenge. it will take as long as it takes. inspiration can come in the form of a specific image or a more general style or feel.
+Elleree will be my muse for the (Covid) year(s) to come. i will create 365 collage or mixed media illustrations using her portrait as a starting point, taking inspiration from the work of artists i admire, or styles i like. this is not a daily challenge. it will take as long as it takes. inspiration can come in the form of a specific image or a more general style or feel.

 on boy toys and girl crushes

-Two portrait series of 35 images each, created during the Covid pandemic in summer and fall 2020.
-Available as small format catalogues.
-Published spring 2021.
+two portrait series of 35 images each, created during the Covid pandemic in summer and fall 2020. available as small format catalogues. published spring 2021.

 paris collage collective yearbooks 2019 & 2020

-PCC yearbooks 2019 & 2020, the former delayed by a whole year thanks to Covid [ A big thank you to Puck van Doorn and Jennifer Sampson for their ongoing support, and to a couple of non-collage world people for their help and advice ].
-Published May 2021.
+PCC yearbooks 2019 & 2020, the former delayed by a whole year thanks to Covid [ a big thank you to Puck van Doorn and Jennifer Sampson for their ongoing support, and to a couple of non-collage world people for their help and advice ]. published May 2021.

-esthetic lens magazine
+creative quarantine: esthetic lens magazine